-The word maysir (الميسر) was mostly used for a particular method of gambling with arrows.
-It was also called $azl\bar{a}m$ (الأزلام) and $aql\bar{a}m$ (الأقلام).
-It was played by ten persons in the following manner:
+was mostly used for a particular method of gambling with arrows.
+It was also called azlām الاقلام (الأزلام aqlām and). following It played by persons in the was ten manner:

-A camel was purchased, slaughtered and divided into twentyfour parts.
+A camel was purchased, slaughtered and divided into twenty four parts.
 There were ten arrows: each had a separate name and its specified share.
 Their names (with their shares in brackets) are given hereunder:

-Fadhdh (1); taw'am (2); raq $\bar{i}b$ (3); hils (4) $n\bar{a}fis$ (5); musbil (6); mu'all \bar{a} (7).
+Fadhdh (1); taw'am (2); $raq\bar{\imath}b$ (3); hils (4) $n\bar{a}fis$ (5); musbil (6); $mu'all\bar{a}$ (7).
 The remaining three arrows drawn with the names of the participants; anyone on whose name one of the first seven arrows was drawn took the number of the shares alloted to it; those on whose names the last-named three arrows were drawn got nothing and had to pay the price of the camel.

-Qur'ān: Say: In both of them ... sin is greater than profit: Sin (ithm, الأثم)) is near to evil (dhanb, الثنب)) in meaning.
+Qur'ān: Say: In both of them ... sin is greater than profit: Sin (ithm, لاثما) is near to evil (dhanb, النّنب) in meaning It means a condition in the thing or in reason which prevents the man meaning.
 It means a condition in the thing or in reason which prevents the man from getting the good.
-In other words, ithm (الإثم)) is that evil which brings unhappiness and failure even in other affairs, and disturbs the felicity of life even in other matters.
+In other words, ithm)is that evil which brings unhappiness and failure even in other affairs, and disturbs the felicity of life even in other matters.